cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 ### contact the source and determine the increment
 This should be clarified by all properies in the **"data_extraction"** section.
 It depends heavily on your implementation architecture and module flexibility, how far the behavior of the fetching process can be configured.
-Therefore this guide can only forerward you to the documentation of your modules.
+Therefore this guide can only forward you to the documentation of your modules.

 ### fetch the data increment from the source
 This also is mostly defined by the properties in the "data_extraction" section.

 ### iterate over parse sets
-Depending on the data source there will be one or more parse sets for the fetched data.
+Depending on the data source, there will be one or more parse sets for the fetched data.
-Tabularized (DB, CSV) sources have only one set, where hiearchical data (JSON,XML) structures with multiple loops will have more. (upcoming feature in DVPD 0.7.0).
+Tabularized (DB, CSV) sources have only one set, whereas hierarchical data (JSON, XML) structures with multiple loops will have more. (upcoming feature in DVPD 0.7.0).
 Every parse set needs have its own **definitions for parsing, hashing/staging and loading**.
 This is why all declarations for this and the following steps **are subelements in the list of parse_sets**.

 ### parse the fetched data into rows and fields
-To parse the data for a single parse set interate through the **fields[]** list.
+To parse the data for a single parse set, iterate through the **fields[]** list.

-At least the following propertes will be available
+At least the following properties will be available
     - field name and type
 	- field position
 The field name is essential, since it is used as the identifier in the mappings.